 Turmeric’s active component, curcumin, is credited with many of the spice’s purported benefits.

-A 2013 review of studies suggests that curcumin can decrease the level of glucose in blood, as well as other diabetes-related complications.
+A of studies suggests that curcumin can decrease the level of glucose in blood, as well as other diabetes-related complications.
 Researchers also found that curcumin may have a role in diabetes prevention.
 More clinical trials with humans are needed for a better understanding of curcumin and turmeric’s effects.

-Other research suggests that turmeric extract could help stabilize blood sugar levels and make diabetes more manageable.
+Other suggests that turmeric extract could help stabilize blood sugar levels and make diabetes more manageable.
 This extract can be found in over-the-counter supplements.
 It may also provide general health benefits, such as in aiding digestion.

 Turmeric is generally regarded as safe for consumption.
 When curcumin, the active component of turmeric, is taken in large doses — more than is typically consumed in a meal flavored with turmeric — it may cause unpleasant side effects.
 A high dosage is typically considered above 4 grams of curcumin daily.